Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Experiments

-For few-shot viewpoint estimation, we compare our method to MetaView~\cite{Tseng2019FewShotVE} and to two adaptations of StarMap~\cite{starmap2018}.
-More precisely, the authors of MetaView~\cite{Tseng2019FewShotVE} re-implemented StarMap with one stage of ResNet-18 as the backbone, and trained the network with MAML~\cite{Finn2017MAML} for a fair comparison in the few-shot regime (entries StarMap+M in Tab.\,\ref{tab:ViewIntra}-\ref{tab:ViewInter}).
-They also provided StarMap results by just fine-tuning it on the novel classes using the scarce labeled data (entries StarMap+F in Tab.\,\ref{tab:ViewIntra}-\ref{tab:ViewInter}).
+\myparagraph{Compared methods.} For few-shot viewpoint estimation, we compare our method to MetaView~\cite{Tseng2019FewShotVE} and to two adaptations of StarMap~\cite{starmap2018}.
+More precisely, the authors of MetaView~\cite{Tseng2019FewShotVE} re-implemented StarMap with one stage of ResNet-18 as the backbone, and trained the network with MAML~\cite{Finn2017MAML} for a fair comparison in the few-shot regime (StarMap+M).
+They also provided StarMap results by just fine-tuning it on the novel classes using the scarce labeled data (StarMap+F).
+We consider the two variants of our method, with (Ours w/ 3D) or without 3D data (Ours w/o 3D) at training time.